module specification

 On successful completion of this module, students should be able to:

-LO1: demonstrate basic knowledge, principles, methods and techniques used in the areas of internet of things and robotics;
+LO1: Demonstrate foundational knowledge, principles, methods and techniques used in the areas of internet of things and robotics;

-LO2: acquire a basic understanding of electronic components, sensors and actuators required in design and developments of a simple system involving elements of robotics and IoT;
+LO2: Acquire a foundational understanding of electronic components, sensors and actuators required in design and development of a simple system involving elements of robotics and IoT;

-LO3: conduct themselves in a safe and professional manner in a laboratory workshop environment and develop basic laboratory skills such as measurement of voltage, resistance and current and bread-boarding
+LO3: Conduct themselves in a safe and professional manner in a laboratory workshop environment and develop foundational laboratory skills such as measurement of voltage, resistance and current and bread-boarding, while having an inclusive approach to engineering practice and recognise the responsibilities, benefits and importance of supporting equality, diversity and inclusion;

 Bibliography